tacticalParmesan/library/README.md

 ## Features

-The Project asked for a simple application that collects via form informations about a book, stores them in an arrya of objects and then displays all the books in the UI.
+The Project asked for a simple application that collects via form informations about a book, stores them in an array of objects and then displays all the books in the UI.

 I added a bit of styling and some extra feature:
 - Statistics Panel: displays data about the total of books, amount/percentage of read books and toal pages read, so you can feel so smart!